How Often Should You Replace Makeup Brushes?

 Now that you know the general timeline for your brushes, we want to share a few tips that you can use to make sure your brushes last as long as possible:

-• Use the right kind of cleanser for your brushes – if you have natural bristle brushes, it’s important to use a cleanser that won’t dry out the hairs.
+• Use the right kind of cleanser for your brushes – if you have natural bristle brushes, it’s essential to use a cleanser that won’t dry out the hairs.

 • If you don’t have access to a cleanser, a gentle shampoo or face wash can be used instead.

-• Avoid hot or cold water while cleansing your brushes – lukewarm works best.
+• Avoid using hot or cold water when cleansing your brushes; lukewarm water works best.

 • When done cleaning, squeeze out any remaining water using a clean towel.

-• When drying a makeup sponge, you can allow it to dry in an upright position, just make sure it’s not drying in a damp room and there is proper ventilation.
+• When drying a makeup sponge, you can leave it upright, keep the room dry, and ensure proper ventilation.

 • Keep the brush head (where bristles connect to the handle) away from soap and water to keep the adhesive from washing away and causing premature shedding.

-• Don’t keep your makeup brushes in a makeup bag where they can get dirty and damaged.
+• Please don’t keep your makeup brushes in a makeup bag where they can get dirty and damaged.

-• It’s best to store makeup brushes in a cup or a roll where they will be protected.
+• It’s best to store makeup brushes in a cup or a roll to keep them protected.

-• Do not keep your makeup sponge in an airtight container – leave it somewhere it can air-dry until your next use.
+• Do not keep your makeup sponge in an airtight container – leave it somewhere it can air-dry until your subsequent use.

 Final Thoughts